Brad Keller Player Props: Royals vs. Rangers

 - Keller hit .000 with .

+- Keller failed to get a hit in any of his 35 games last year.

-- He did not homer last year in the 35 games he appeared in.
+- He did not homer last year in the 35 games he logged a plate appearance in.

 - Keller didn't have an RBI in 35 games played last season.